Kaggere

-Kaggere is the name of three separate villages in southern Karnataka of south India.
+Kaggere is the name of three separate villages in southern Karnataka, in the south of India.

 Tumkur district

 One Kaggere is in Tumkur district.
 It is located along NH 48, near by Yedeyur, Kaggere is the place where Shri Siddalingeshwara Swamy had performed penance (Thapasya) for 12 years.

 Hassan district

 Another Kaggere is in Hassan District, Channarayapattana Taluck, this village has famous Shiva's temples "Kalleshwara" and "Gangadareshwara" temples.
 Kalleshwara temple hanuman temple is treated as one of the Panchalinga in Channarayapattana Taluck.
 The village has Shasana's, maha sathi kallu (memorial stones) and veergallu (hero stone).

 Mysore district

 One more Kaggere village is in Mysore district, KR Nagara Taluck.